Rachel Z: Career

 In 1999, Hakim was a part of a jazz fusion project by Stanley Clarke and Lenny White.
 The project, entitled Vertú, also featured such artists as Karen Briggs on violin and Richie Kotzen on guitar and resulted in an album of the same name that year.
 She experimented with her own rock group Peacebox as a vocalist.
-During this time, she was also working with the Neapolitan pop legend Pino Daniele, with whom she first began working in 1996 and toured with until his death in 2015.
+During this time, she was also working with the Neapolitan pop musician Pino Daniele, with whom she first began working in 1996 and toured with until his death in 2015.
 She toured with Peter Gabriel during his Growing Up tours from 2002 to 2006, which gave Rachel the opportunity to widen her fan base and work with bassist Tony Levin.
 Her project, entitled "Dept. of Good and Evil", on Savoy received positive reviews.

-In 2010, she formed a new band with her husband Omar Hakim, entitled "The Trio Of OZ" which released its first CD and began touring.
-They both also launched OZmosis Records in 2010.
-This group performed internationally with Solomon Dorsey on bass and joined Pino Daniele for La Grande Madre Tour in 2012 while also performing OZ tour dates.
-In 2013–14, she recorded and toured as additional synth for The Omar Hakim Experience.
-She played synth with Wayne Escoffery for his US and Euro tour of 2014 release of Live at Firehouse 12.
-She toured with Terri Lyne Carrington in 2014 for the Mosaictour and recorded on the 2015 release of Mosaic 2 "Love and Soul" on Concords Records.
-In 2015, she joined Neal Schon Vortex to open for rock band Journey for 17 gigs in Canada.

-Hakim and her husband formed the OZExperience, now "Ozmosys" (Omar and Rachel Z), and in 2019, the new group recorded an EP Eyes to the Future Vol.1 at Power Station.
+Hakim and her husband Omar Hakim formed the OZExperience, now "Ozmosys" (Omar and Rachel Z), and in 2019, the new group recorded an EP Eyes to the Future Vol.1 at Power Station.
 The five-track EP was released on November 4, 2019 with Kurt Rosenwinkel on guitar and Linley Marthe on bass, with J. C. Maillard on additional guitar and voice.
 The band was hailed at the opening night of the 2019 London Jazz Festival in Jazzwise:

-Personal life

-Hakim is married to Omar Hakim, an American jazz drummer.
-A graduate of the New England Conservatory of Music, she has been a professor at the College for the Performing Arts at The New School University (jazz and contemporary music studies) since 2000.

-She is a visiting artist at the Berklee Electronic Production and Design Department since 2018 intermittently.

-She attended SUNY Purchase in 2019–2021 and earned a master's degree in Studio Composition with recognition of “Outstanding Student Award” in Studio Composition and Electronic Music.